lukkesreysandeur/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: The person indicated by the INDEX must be a `Patient`.
+:information_source: The person indicated by the INDEX must be a `Patient`.\
+You can enter any number of todo arguments for this command.

 </div>